-Please note that Insurance for foreign visitors (former GIF insurance) does not cover planned care, parental and maternity care.
+Please note that Insurance for foreign visitors (former GIF insurance) does not cover planned care, immunizations or maternity care.

 If you have a valid Schengen visa (90 days), Insurance for foreign visitors (former GIF insurance) also applies when travelling within the Schengen area.